What are employment records?

 Retention period and format

-According to the Fair Work Ombudsman, Australian employers are required to store personnel files for seven years.
-Importantly, employment records must meet certain criteria.
-Specifically, they must be:
+The Fair Work Ombudsman requires Australian employers to store personnel files for seven years and meet certain criteria, including being:

 - in a form that’s readily accessible by a Fair Work Inspector, if necessary